 Mitzi Vaughn is the Managing Attorney for Greenbridge Corporate Counsel.
-She also oversees Greenbridge’s Washington state practice, advising the cannabis industry regarding corporate, transactional, and employment matters, as well as adult-use and medical cannabis regulations.
-Mitzi has represented a wide variety of cannabis industry leaders: producers, processors, retailers, nutrient manufacturers, real estate developers, interstate brands, investors, consultants, and software companies.
+She also oversees Greenbridge’s Washington state practice, advising the cannabis industry and its ancillary businesses regarding corporate, transactional, employment, and regulatory compliance matters.

 What social justice and/or criminal justice reforms do you want the US to make around its drug policy, particularly around cannabis?